WilliamNHarvey/FrameFinder/readme.md

 # FrameFinder

-A set of python scripts to find the timestamp of a video from an image the video contains
+A set of python scripts to find the timestamp an image appears in a video

 ## Use